Real-hackbard/Plugin-Creator/README.md

 ### Editing software
 Software for editing videos and images commonly comes with plugins to provide improved compatibility for certain file types.

+# Examples
+Examples of plug-in use for various categories of applications: